ngrx/platform/docs/schematics/README.md

 ng config cli.defaultCollection @ngrx/schematics
 ```

-The [collection schema](../../modules/schematics/collection.json) also has aliases to the most common blueprints used to generate files.
+The [collection schema](../../modules/schematics/collection.json) also has aliases to the most common schematics used to generate files.

 The `@ngrx/schematics` extend the default `@schematics/angular` collection.
 If you want to set defaults for schematics such as generating components with scss file, you must change the schematics package name from `@schematics/angular` to `@ngrx/schematics` in `angular.json`: